If you’ve spent time on TikTok, Instagram, Snapchat, or online forums, you’ve probably seen someone comment, “You’re tweaking,” or “Bro is tweaking.”

 Why do people say “you’re tweaking”?

-They usually mean someone is overreacting, stressing too much, or making an unreasonable judgment.
+They usually mean someone is worrying too much, reacting emotionally, or making unrealistic assumptions.

 Conclusion